openshift/compliance-operator/README.md

   collect the configMap contents to the volume?
   - alternatively, provide a command line tool to fetch results from the configMap
 - packaging
-- permissions
+- review the container/pod permissions
-  - tighten up, service account, RBAC
 - use a NodeSelector to select the nodes to scan
 - should the operator be cluster-wise and nor require its own namespace?
 - container todo: